Maynas language

-Maynas (Mayna, Maina), also known as Rimachu, is an extinct and unclassified language of Peru.
+Maynas (Mayna, Maina), also known as Rimachu, is a Cahuapanan language of Peru.
 Several sources have listed it as a dialect of Omurano, which also goes by the name Mayna, but Hammarström (2011) showed that they are separate languages.
 Attempts have been made to link Maynas with the Jivaroan, Cahuapanan, Zaparoan, and Candoshi languages, but they have not yet been conclusive (Campbell 2012).

+According to Rojas-Berscia, the group referred to as Maynas spoke two different languages: Northern Maynas could be related to Candoshi, whereas Southern Maynas clearly belongs to the Kawapanan group.

 It was once spoken between the Nucuray River, Chambira River, and Pastaza River.